-- o.
+- p.
 Providing copies of records.
 The requestor shall indicate which documents he or she wishes to have copied using a mutually agreed upon non-permanent method of marking the desired records.
 After inspection is complete, the Public Records Officer will arrange for copying.
-Making a copy of an electronic record is considered copying and not creation of a new record. - p.
+Making a copy of an electronic record is considered copying and not creation of a new record. - q.
 Providing records in installments.
-When the request is for a large number of records, particularly Category 2 or 3, the Public Records Officer will generally provide access for inspection and copying in installments if he or she reasonably determines that it would be practical to provide the records in that way.
-If the requestor fails to inspect the entire set of records or one or more of the installments within 30 days of the records being made available for inspection, the Public Records Officer may stop searching for the remaining records and close the request. - q.
-Completion of inspection.
-When the inspection of the requested records is complete and all requested copies are provided, the Public Records Officer will indicate that the City has completed a diligent search for the requested records and made any located non-exempt records available for inspection.
+When the request is for a large number of records, the Public Records Officer will provide access for inspection and copying in installments if he reasonably determines that it would be practical to provide the records in that way.
+If the requestor fails to inspect the entire set of records or one or more of the installments within 30 days, the Public Records Officer may stop searching for the remaining records and close the request.

 - r.
+Completion of inspection.
+When the inspection of the requested records is complete and all requested copies are provided, the Public Records Officer will indicate that the City has completed a diligent search for the requested records and made any located non-exempt records available for inspection. - s.
 Closing withdrawn or abandoned requests.
 If the requestor withdraws the request, fails to fulfill his or her obligations to inspect the records, or fails to pay the deposit or final payment for the requested copies, the Public Records Officer will close the request and indicate to the requestor that the City has closed the request.
-The Public Records Officer will document closure of the request and the conditions that led to closure. - s.
+The Public Records Officer will document closure of the request and the conditions that led to closure. - t.
 Later discovered documents.
-If, after the Public Records Officer has informed the requestor that the City has provided all available records, the City becomes aware of additional responsive documents that existed on the date of the request, the Public Records Officer will promptly inform the requestor of the additional documents and provide them on an expedited basis. - t.
+If, after the Public Records Officer has informed the requestor that the City has provided all available records, the City becomes aware of additional responsive documents that existed on the date of the request, the Public Records Officer will promptly inform the requestor of the additional documents and provide them on an expedited basis. - u.
 No duty to create records.
-The City is not obligated to create a new record to satisfy a records request; however, the City may, with the requestor's approval, create such a new record to fulfill the request where it may be easier for the City to create a record responsive to the request than to collect and make available voluminous records that contain small pieces of information responsive to the request.
-The City is not required to conduct research for a requestor. - u.
+The City is not obligated to create a new record to satisfy a records request; however, the City may, in its discretion, create such a new record to fulfill the request where it may be easier for the City to create a record responsive to the request than to collect and make available voluminous records that contain small pieces of information responsive to the request. - v.
 No duty to supplement responses.
 The City is not obligated to hold current records requests open to respond to requests for records that may be created in the future.
-If a public record is created after a request is received by the City, it is not responsive to the request and will not be provided.
-A new request must be made to obtain later-created public records. - v.
-No access to City network or systems.
-Requestors shall not be permitted to access or "plug into" City networks or systems or copy records using personal devices or equipment, such as USBs or scanners, which must be connected to City equipment in order to copy records.
+If a public record is created or comes into the possession of the City after a request is received by the City, it is not responsive to the request and will not be provided.
+A new request must be made to obtain later-created public records.